The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs

 \section{Structural Results}

-It is noteworthy that the case~$\alpha=2$ seems to play a special role for~$(a,b,2)\text{-}\RCP$.
-This is similar to how 2 is a ``magic number'' for the coloring number, e.g.\ Yeo obtained stronger results for semicomplete bipartite digraphs than for general semicomplete multipartite digraphs in~\cite{DBLP:journals/jal/Yeo99}.
+It is noteworthy that the case~$\alpha=2$ seems to play a special role for the color-constrained path problem.
+This is similar to how 2 is a ``magic number'' for the chromatic number, e.g.~Yeo~\cite{DBLP:journals/jal/Yeo99} obtained stronger results for semicomplete bipartite digraphs than for general semicomplete multipartite digraphs.
 This motivates us to study the class of semicomplete multipartite digraphs with independence number at most 2 in this section.
 We are unaware of any previous work that expressly studies this particular class.
-We prove sufficient conditions for quasi-Hamiltonian paths as generalizations of results for semicomplete digraphs in \cref{thm:not-2-strong-without-xy,thm:2-sep-all-trivial} and a simpler characterization of Hamiltonian paths in this graph class in \cref{cor:Hamiltonian-cirterion-nsmd}.
+We prove sufficient conditions for quasi-Hamiltonian paths as generalizations of results for semicomplete digraphs in \cref{thm:not-2-strong-without-xy,thm:2-sep-all-trivial} and a simpler characterization of Hamiltonian paths in this graph class in \cref{thm:hamiltonian-criterion-nsmd}.